james-jory/segment-personalize-workshop/README.md

 In this [exercise](exercise2/) we will pick up where we left off in the prior exercise by uploading the transformed data from S3 into a Personalize Dataset Group.
 Then you will create a Personalize Solution based on this data.
 A solution is the term Amazon Personalize uses for a trained machine learning model.
 Creating a solution entails optimizing the model to deliver the best results for a specific business need.
 Amazon Personalize uses "recipes" to create these personalized solutions.
 We will wrap up this exercise by creating a campaign.
 A deployed solution is known as a campaign, and is able to make recommendations for your users.

+## [Exercise 3](exercise3/) - Getting Recommendations from Personalize

+In this [exercise](exercise3/) we will demonstrate how recommendations from Personalize can be accessed by your applications via a REST API using [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/).
+This Lambda function serves as more than a simple proxy, however.
+We will demonstrate how this function can be used to add a filtering capability by taking into account recent purchase information available in Segment Personas.

-## [Exercise 3](exercise3/) - Real-Time Data Collection & Recommendation Optimization
+## [Exercise 4](exercise4/) - Real-Time Data Collection and Activating Recommendations using Segment Personas

-In this [exercise](exercise3/) we will build the components necessary to ingest clickstream data from Segment using an Amazon Kinesis Data Stream and Amazon Lambda and update Personalize in real-time.
+In this final [exercise](exercise4/) we will look at how [Segment's Amazon Personalize](https://segment.com/docs/destinations/amazon-personalize/) destination can be used to send events collected in real-time directly to Personalize.
 This will allow Personalize to learn from customer interactions that are being collected by Segment to improve its recommendations.

-## [Exercise 4](exercise4/) - Activating Recommendations using Segment Personas

-In this final [exercise](exercise4/) we will look at how recommendations from Personalize can be further enhanced by filtering them against traits such as purchase history that already exists in Segment and leveraging personalized recommendations across other integrated solutions in your Segment account.
+Furthermore, we will learn now to take recommendations from Personalize, apply the same filtering we implemented in the prior exercise, and attach those recommendations to customer profiles in Segment Personas.
 This allows to you weave recommendations not only in your own website and mobile apps but also throughout your martech stack.